In this Article

 Optional certifications for medical records technicians are available from American Health Information Management Association (AHIMA) and the National Healthcareer Association (NHA).

 One of the most popular certifications for medical records technicians is the Registered Health Information Technician (RHIT) certification from AHIMA.
 You’ll need at least an associate degree to apply for this certification.
 If you don’t have an associate, you can go for the Certified Electronic Health Records Specialist (CEHRS) from NHA.

 The BLS reports that medical records specialist roles are growing.
-The career is expected to grow 8% by 2029, a rate that matches what Zia has observed in the field.
+The career is expected to grow 8.5% through 2032, a rate that matches what Zia has observed in the field.